zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/introduction/introduction.md

 ### Lab Breakdown

-* Lab 1: Verify the Source and Target Database Details
+* Lab 1: Verify the Source and Target Database Connection Details
-* Lab 2: Create the OCI GoldenGate Deployment
+* Lab 2: Create the Oracle Cloud Infrastructure GoldenGate Deployment
 * Lab 2: Register Databases
 * Lab 3: Create and Run the Extract and Replicat
 * Lab 5: Monitor the Extract and Replicat